gumaerc-testorg/9.301j-spring-2002/content/pages/syllabus.md

 Bear, Connors and Paradiso. _Neuroscience, Exploring the Brain._ Williams & Wilkins, 2000.

 This course covers the molecular and cellular basis of synaptic plasticity, hippocampal function and the role of plasticity in both vertebrate and invertebrate memory.
-The course is taught by members of MIT's [Picower Center for Learning and Memory](http://picower.mit.edu/).
+The course is taught by members of MIT's {{% resource_link "0dd35e16-90d9-4317-92be-bd164f88bc18" "Picower Center for Learning and Memory" %}}.

 Requirements
 ------------